 Mental therapies, including hypnotherapy (hypnosis), don't have enough evidence to prove that they are an effective option when attempting to lose weight and avoid / treat obesity.
 Therefore, these forms of therapy aren't a reliable treatment option for obesity.

 Xenical is the only prescription medication approved in the UK for weight loss.
 This treatment can be prescribed to people who have a BMI of over 30 or for those with a BMI of over 27 who have other underlying health concerns.
 Unlike weight loss treatments of the past like Reductil, Xenical works on fat within the stomach instead of influencing brain chemistry.
 Xenical tablets can help to prevent you from absorbing 30% of the fat you consume as part of your diet.
 For more information and resources regarding this medication, please refer to our Xenical page.

-It is recommended by our UK registered doctors that the best option for losing weight safely and effectively is to use clinically proven medication alongside an effective and personalised diet (meal) and exercise plan.
+It is recommended by our partner doctors that the best option for losing weight safely and effectively is to use medication alongside an effective and personalised diet (meal) and exercise plan.
 This will give you the best chance possible at avoiding obesity, as well as the health concerns associated with it.
 While there is no quick fix for weight loss, by using this strategy in the long run you can achieve weight loss.